syncfusion-content/javascript-docs/js/api/ejMaskEdit.md

 {:#members:validationmessage}

-Sets the jQuery validation error message in maskedit.
+Sets the jQuery validation error message in mask edit.
 This property works when the widget is present inside the form.
 Include jquery.validate.min.js plugin additionally.

 #### Default Value